Seidel-Michael/ts-serializer/README.md

   @NonSerialized
   testNumber: number;

+  @Mandatory
+  @ComplexType(MyComplexObject)
+  testComplex: MyComplexObject

   testArray: [];

   constructor() {
     this.testString = 'Test123';
     this.testNumber = 42;
     this.testArray = ['Abc', 'Cde'];
+    this.testComplex = new MyComplexType;
   }
 }
 ```